From groceries to gas, prices seem to be going up everywhere you look these days. And auto insurance is no exception.

 Comparison shop: When your policy is expiring, don’t automatically renew – look for a better deal from another carrier.
-(Full disclosure: we know a few people who rock finding the best value at the best price.)
+(Full disclosure: we specialize in helping drivers shop multiple carriers to save time, money and energy.)

 Take advantage of discounts: Many drivers don’t know about all of the discounts they may qualify for.
 Depending on the carrier, these include price breaks for being a good student or safe driver, owning and insuring your own home or not having an accident for five years.

 Bundle auto and home coverage together: Many carriers offer nice savings for bundling auto and home coverage together.
 (Bonus: you can manage two important policies in one place.)

 Of course, the best way to keep your rates from rising is by doing everything you can to stay out of accidents in the first place:

 Maintain your car: Follow the check-up schedule recommended for your vehicle and choose a reliable mechanic.

 Drive like a boss: Did you know that only 2% of all auto accidents can be solely attributed to a bad car?
 The vast majority are driver fouls.
 So stay in control behind the wheel – and watch out for others who aren't.